calband/calchart/GETTING_STARTED.md

 CalChart3 utilizes [CMake](https://cmake.org) to allow several different build platforms and environments.
 This tutorial is helpful and may serve as a good reference if you get stuck: https://cgold.readthedocs.io/en/latest/first-step.html.

-## Setting up your dependencies and Packages
+## Setting up your dependencies and Packages -- estimated time: 10 minutes

 The CalChart3 code tries to be self contained, but it has several external dependencies.

-### macOS Steps -- estimated time: 20 minutes
+### macOS Steps

 Next, you will need to install a package manager to install `cmake`.
 I recommend using [brew](https://brew.sh) to install the tools that may be missing on your Mac.